graffiome/graffiome/README.md

 # Graffio.me

-A lighthearted chrome extensions to personalize the web.
+A lighthearted chrome extension to personalize the web.

 ## Team